smaroukis/smaroukis.github.io/_posts/2023-03-07-Solar-Calcs-&-Battery-Sizing-for-Off-grid-Campervans.md

 ---
 title: "Solar Calcs and Battery Sizing for Off-grid Campervans"
 excerpt: "Example energy yield using PVWatts"
-categories: [engineering, power systems]
+categories: [Engineering, Renewable Energy]
-tags: [writings, van, electrical-engineering, energy-calculations]
+tags: [writings, van, electrical-engineering, renewable-energy]
 math: true
-img_path: /assets/img/
+img_path:
 image:
-  path: batteries.png
+  path: /assets/img/2023-03-07-Solar-Calcs-&-Battery-Sizing-for-Off-grid-Campervans/batteries.png
 ---

 I wanted the van to be as fully electric as possible.
 Electric cooking, heating, and hot water, in addition to the other loads on the system — is it possible at a reasonable price?